 Variety is our bread-and-butter, so if you have something new you're itching to say, please send us a proposal.
 We'll get back to you with feedback within ten days: if we like what we see, we will let you know about a posting schedule shortly after that.
 Rolling deadline.

-All submissions should be sent via Submittable or, only if this is not possible, via email to Assistant Editor K.T.
-Billey at email@example.com.
-Please make sure to read the general guidelines below before submitting work or contacting us with questions.
+Only if submitting here via Submittable is not possible, you may send your piece via email to India Editors-at-Large Poorna Swami and Naheed Patel.
+Please read the general guidelines below before submitting work or contacting us with questions.
 Spread the word!

 For our Writers on Writers feature in every issue, we continue to invite, as always, essays (written in English, passionately, in less than 2500 words) about a relatively unknown author writing in a language other than English that deserves more attention from the English-speaking world.
 All other requirements apply.
 Rolling deadline.